The Five Best Metrics for Measuring Team Success

 Together, these five attributes add up to resiliency, the holy grail of success in today’s workplace.
 If your team is strong in all five of these areas, it’s firing on all cylinders:

-- Direction.
 Teams that score high on direction have a clarity of purpose that is shared among all of its members.
 They are all moving in the same direction as a collective unit.
 They come across as purposeful, priority-minded and collaborative.
-For a quick pulse on your team’s direction, ask each member to jot down what they see as the shared purpose of the team.
-Sharing and discussing these responses can help your team sharpen its focus on its mission.
+For a quick pulse on your team’s direction, ask each member to jot down what they see as the team’s shared purpose.
+Sharing and discussing these responses can help your team sharpen its focus on its mission and get on the same page about what team success looks like.

-- Alignment.
 Aligned teams share a common understanding of the needs of their internal and external stakeholders, and of the larger organization’s strategy.
-They are able to adapt to meet changing needs without drama.
+In addition, they are able to adapt to meet changing needs without drama.
 It’s hard to be aligned with the teams beyond your own team if you never ask them for feedback.
-If you aren’t doing so already, ask the teams in your organization you work with how your team can better support them.
+If you aren’t doing so already, ask other teams in your organization how your team can better support them.
 This is a great chance to get an outside perspective on your team’s performance.

 To improve, focus